10 Breckenridge Breweries

 Breweries in Frisco (15 minutes from Breck)

 HighSide is located on the west end of Frisco near the Frisco Bay section of Lake Dillon, at the corner of Main Street and Summit Blvd.
-Opening hours are from 11am to 11pm daily.
-Happy hours aren't currently listed, but check back often, and we'll post as soon as they're available.
+Check out their site for updates hours.

 If you’re coming to Breck from Denver, you’ll see Outer Range as soon as you turn off I-70 onto Highway 9, which takes you into Breck.
 If you’re hoping to sample a few different breweries, we recommend stopping in here on your way to town (always drinking responsibly and designating a driver, of course), then continuing on to downtown Breckenridge or your vacation rental.